karthikdoddi/RetailRecommendationSystem_Association-Rule-Mining/README.md

 = 3.33%

 Lift basically tells us that the likelihood of buying Milk and Bread together is 3.33 times more than the likelihood of just buying the bread.
 A Lift of 1 means there is no association between products A and B. Lift of greater than 1 means products A and B are more likely to be bought together.
 Finally, Lift of less than 1 refers to the case where two products are unlikely to be bought together.

+- Performed market basket analysis and create association rules to recommend items that are commonly bought together

+- Analyzed the transactional data for the retail store to provide insights on the items that are bought together frequently.
+This will help the retail store to plan its design and layout of the products to improve profits.

+- I have used Apriori algorithm to calculate the association mining rules based on this package (http://rasbt.github.io/mlxtend/user_guide/frequent_patterns/association_rules/#example-1-generating-association-rules-from-frequent-itemsets)